 I’m a news junkie and enjoy listening to the latest news and sports while I drive.
 But that gets old pretty quickly as stories repeat over and over again.
 When I discovered podcasts a few years ago, I instantly had an answer to what to listen to while driving alone or what to listen to when I was parked.
 There are podcasts for just about every subject you can imagine.
 Some are very educational, others are just for entertainment.

 Initially, I listened to podcasts about photography.
 Photography was my first career and it’s still my number one hobby.
 Even though my degree was in photography, I was constantly learning new things and getting new ideas from photography podcasts.
 They were (and still are) wonderful.

 Motorcoach drivers, as a group, have never been at the forefront of technology.
-We were slow to adopt cell phones, GPS units, computers in general, smartphones and tablets.
+We were slow to adopt cell phones, GPS units, computers in general, smartphones, and tablets.
 But that’s changed.
-There are Facebook groups for motorcoach operators with thousands of members.
+There are Facebook groups for motorcoach operators with thousands of members (including the one I manage!).
 Most drivers now use GPS units and smartphones and tablets, and use them as an aid to

 Surprisingly, to me, at least, is that not many of them use their personal technology to listen to podcasts.
 Is that because they aren’t familiar with podcasts?
 Or is it because there isn’t anything out there specifically for motorcoach operators?

 So that’s where EightWheels Across America comes in.
 Motorcoach operators finally have a podcast just for them!
 This isn’t the be-all end-all of podcasts for drivers.
 I hope it spawns many more—it’s a wide-open field!
 The best part of creating and publishing a podcast like this is that I learn so much — maybe more than anyone else.
 And that’s motivation to start this and keep it going.